neuronsimulator/nrn/modelspec/programmatic/topology/geometry.rst

     Syntax:
         ``h.pt3dadd(x, y, z, d, sec=section)``

+        ``h.pt3dadd(xvec, yvec, zvec, dvec, sec=section)``

     Description:

-        Add the 3d location and diameter point at the end of the current pt3d list.
+        Add the 3d location and diameter point (or points in the second form) at the end of the current pt3d list.
 Assume that successive additions increase the arc length monotonically.
 When pt3d points exist in ``section`` they are used to compute *diam* and *L*.
 When *diam* or *L* are changed and \ ``h.pt3dconst(sec=section)==0``